Roger Moore as James Bond, British government agent

 Do Yourself a Favor and…

-Buy the movie, or – if you’re trying to emulate my first ever Bond experience – rent the VHS from Blockbuster and watch it in your friend’s basement during his 10th birthday party.
+Check out the movie, or – if you’re trying to emulate my first ever Bond experience – rent the VHS from Blockbuster and watch it in your friend’s basement during his 10th birthday party.
 Good luck finding a Blockbuster, though.
 (And it would be somewhat creepy if you have 10-year-old friends.)

 Bond: Pistols at dawn?
 It’s a little old-fashioned, isn’t it?